-To this set of resonances, I propose we add another-that we collaborate this term to explore, in our first writing assignment, a single topic: the intersection of sight and insight.
-Again, placed side-by-side the words resonate, and the question emerges: what is the relationship between these two words that share the same base?
-In this issue, then, we will engage our audience in a series of articles all of which explore the relationship between sight and insight in writing life.
+To this set of resonances, I propose we add another-that we collaborate this term to explore, in our first writing assignment, a single topic: the relationship between isolation and community in the writer's life, the writing life.
+Writing is an isolate act; it emerges from the solitude of the I. Writing also engages community, as subject and audience.
+The writing I communes with the world it inhabits.
+The I looks out on the world and speaks to it, within it, out of it.
+In this issue, then, we will engage our audience in a series of articles all of which explore the how writers and writing negotiate the isolation of the I as the I addresses and responds to and within community.